Abigail Roper

-Abigail 'Abbie' Roper (born 7 September 2005) is a Welsh Artistic gymnast and member of the British national team.
-She won gold with the Welsh national team at the 2022 and 2023 Northern European Championships and has won two world cup medals representing Great Britain.
+Abigail Charlotte Roper (born 7 September 2005) is a Welsh Artistic gymnast and member of the British national team.
+She represented Wales at the 2026 Commonwealth Games where she won bronze on vault.

 Roper trains at Pipers Vale Gymnastics Club alongside her twin sister Emily Roper who is also an artistic gymnast.

 Early life and education

 Roper attended Copleston High School in Ipswich alongside her sister, Emily.
 In 2025 Roper and her sister began studying Sports and Exercise Science at the University of Essex, on the Colchester campus.
+Born in England, she is of Welsh descent.

 Senior gymnastics career

 2022

 Roper switched to the Welsh national team and competed at her first Northern European Championships in Jyväskylä, where Wales finished first in the team competition.

 2023

 At her first Welsh Championships Roper won silver on vault and finished seventh in the all-around.

 She competed at the 2023 Leverkusen Cup alongside her sister, Emily Roper.
 The duo placed second in the team competition and individually Roper won gold on vault and placed fourth in the all-around.

 Roper was selected to compete at the 2023 Northern European Gymnastics Championships in Halmstad alongside Ruby Evans, Poppy-Grace Stickler, Evie Flage-Donovan, Annais Kamanga and her sister Emily Roper.
 She helped Wales win the team competition and individually won bronze in the all-around and on vault.